-Based in Moira, Northern Ireland, Fane Valley Co-operative Society is now one of Ireland’s most progressive agricultural and food processing businesses, with interests in animal feed manufacturing, agricultural supplies, livestock identification and the provision of agronomy & forage services, porridge oats & breakfast cereals, the production of beef drippings, the processing of edible offal’s and fully integrated duck processing and production, operating across multiple locations in both the UK and Ireland.
+Based in Moira, Northern Ireland, Fane Valley Co-operative Society is a progressive agricultural and food business with interests in animal feed manufacturing, farm supplies and the provision of a range of on-farm technical support services, integrated production and processing of premium duck products, pullet rearing and egg production, porridge oats & breakfast cereals, manufacturing of beef dripping and retail packing of edible offals.

 Agriculture